FTCTeam772/Competition/README.md

 This repository contains all files used by Team 772 for the FIRST Tech Challenge.
-A majority of the files are RobotC source files, however there are other files as well for making music for the NXT.
+A majority of the files are RobotC source files, however there are other files for making music for the NXT.

 All code is open source under the MIT License, see `LICENSE` for details.
 All of the music is copyright by its artist, simplified and reproduced here under fair use.